Gasoline direct injection: Stratified charge mode

-In theory, a stratified charge mode can further improve fuel efficiency and reduce exhaust emissions, however, in practice, the stratified charge concept has not proved to have significant efficiency advantages over a conventional homogeneous charge concept, but due to its inherent lean burn, more nitrogen oxides are formed, which sometimes require a NOx adsorber in the exhaust system to meet emissions regulations.
-The use of NOx adsorbers can require low sulphur fuels, since sulphur prevents NOx adsorbers from functioning properly.
-GDI engines with stratified fuel injection can also produce higher quantities of particulate matter than manifold injected engines, sometimes requiring particulate filters in the exhaust (similar to a diesel particulate filter) in order to meet vehicle emissions regulations.
-Therefore, several European car manufacturers have abandoned the stratified charge concept or never used it in the first place, such as the 2000 Renault 2.0 IDE gasoline engine (F5R), which never came with a stratified charge mode, or the 2009 BMW N55 and 2017 Mercedes-Benz M256 engines dropping the stratified charge mode used by their predecessors.
-The Volkswagen Group had used fuel stratified injection in naturally aspirated engines labelled FSI, however, these engines have received an engine control unit update to disable the stratified charge mode.
-Turbocharged Volkswagen engines labelled TFSI and TSI have always used the homogeneous mode.
-Like the latter VW engines, newer direct injected gasoline engines (from 2017 onwards) usually also use the more conventional homogeneous charge mode, in conjunction with variable valve timing, to obtain good efficiency.
+In theory, stratified charge mode can further improve fuel efficiency and reduce exhaust emissions.
+In practice, however, it has not shown significant efficiency advantages over a conventional homogeneous charge concept.
+Its inherent lean burn forms higher levels of nitrogen oxides, sometimes requiring a NOx adsorber in the exhaust system to meet emissions regulations.
+NOx adsorbers can require low-sulfur fuels, since sulfur prevents them from functioning properly.
+GDI engines with stratified fuel injection can also produce higher quantities of particulate matter than manifold-injected engines, sometimes requiring particulate filters in the exhaust (similar to a diesel particulate filter) to meet vehicle emissions regulations.
+As a result, several European car manufacturers have abandoned the stratified charge concept or never adopted it.
+For example, the 2000 Renault 2.0 IDE gasoline engine (F5R) never used stratified charge mode.
+The 2009 BMW N55 and 2017 Mercedes-Benz M256 engines dropped the stratified charge mode used by their predecessors.
+The Volkswagen Group used fuel stratified injection in naturally aspirated engines labeled FSI, but these engines received an engine control unit update that disabled stratified charge mode.
+Turbocharged Volkswagen engines labeled TFSI and TSI have always used homogeneous mode.
+Like these Volkswagen engines, most newer direct-injected gasoline engines (from 2017 onwards) use homogeneous charge mode in conjunction with variable valve timing to achieve good efficiency.
 Stratified charge concepts have mostly been abandoned.

 Injection modes

-Common techniques for creating the desired distribution of fuel throughout the combustion chamber are either spray-guided, air-guided, or wall-guided injection.
-The trend in recent years is towards spray-guided injection, since it currently results in a higher fuel efficiency.
+Common techniques for creating the desired distribution of fuel throughout the combustion chamber are spray-guided, air-guided, and wall-guided injection.
+A trend is towards spray-guided injection, since it currently offers higher fuel efficiency.